CatsInTech/Rezume/ReadME.md

    ```bash
    npm start
    ```
 3. Open http://localhost:3000/ on your favourite browser.
-Let anyone from the mentoring team know, if you are facing any troubles.
+Let anyone from the mentoring team know if you are facing any troubles.

 ## Contribution Guidelines